 66. Coastal zones are highly under-sampled by sea level tide gauges and currently unsurveyed (within 10 kilometres of the coast) by conventional altimetry missions because of land contamination on radar signals.
-Future satellite missions will soon make it possible to estimate sea level change very close to the coast.
+Future satellite missions will soon make it possible to estimate sea level change very close to the coast.In addition to the lack of tide gauges in the coastal zone and the limitations of altimetric observations in the coastal zone, it is also necessary to consider that subsidence and liquefaction processes, among others, can alter the reference level with respect to land, and have a quantitative and qualitative impact on the identification of possible long-term changes in sea level at a local scale.

 67. The current ocean observation network remains limited, in particular for coastal regions, marginal seas and deep ocean regions below 2,000 m.
 It is important to establish a deep ocean system to monitor ocean changes below 2,000 m to provide a complete estimate of the Earth’s energy imbalance.
 There is a need to develop and maintain various platform observations for cross-validation and calibration purposes, including for the validation of climate models.

-68. More research is needed to enhance models and improve predictions of the Earth system’s response to ocean acidification, its impacts on marine populations and communities and the capacity of organisms to acclimate or adapt to changes in ocean acidification-induced ocean chemistry.
-There remains a strong need for more extensive monitoring in coastal regions and high-quality, low-cost sensors to do the monitoring.and a
+68. Marine ecosystem modeling is very useful and helpful to understand the biochemical impact due to climate change.More research is needed to enhance models and improve predictions of the Earth system’s response to ocean acidification, its impacts on marine populations and communities and the capacity of organisms to acclimate or adapt to changes in ocean acidification-induced ocean chemistry.
+There remains a strong need for more extensive monitoring in coastal regions and high-quality, low-cost sensors to do the monitoring.
+There is also a clear need for expanded observations and increased understanding of effects of both acidification and deoxygenationand aneed for a multi-stressor framework

 69. Maintaining in situ observation networks in the polar regions by means of autonomous buoys and manned platforms is challenging owing to the harsh environment and to access for deep water profilingtypically being limited to the spring and summer seasons.
 Retrievals of geophysical parameters by satellite are improving, but in situ observations are required to validate these retrievals.
 In situ measurements of sea ice,snow on sea ice and ocean surface layer variablesare invaluable to advancing understanding of physical processes in the polar regions.
-Density of these measurements is growing but isstill highly insufficient in the Arctic, and even more so in the Antarctic.Combined analyses of models and observations are the proposed way to better understand climate change and variability on different time-scales.
+Density of these measurements is growing but isstill highly insufficient in the Arctic, and even more so in the Antarctic.The recently extreme change of Antarctic ice sheets should clearly influence global mean sea level, but the impacts to Global Mean Sea Level by Antarctic ice loss have very low confidence by rare observations.

+70. Combined analyses of models and observations are the proposed way to better understand climate change and variability on different time-scales.
 Current observation and research efforts of some parameters (e.g. ocean acidification and deoxygenation) are concentrated in a relatively small number of countries leaving large knowledge and capacity gaps around the world.
-It is necessarytl.
+It is necessary to propose numerical modelling as a complementary solution, and at the same time present a real panorama of numerical simulations, showing possible current strengths and weaknesses.